anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Silence is the true friend that never betrays.
+Quote: Make the best use of what is in your power and take the rest as it happens.

-By: Confucius
+By: Epictetus